-The Tudors reigned from 1485 until 1603.
-There were 5 crowned monarchs and Lady Jane Grey reigned as Queen for just 9 days.
+The Tudors monarchs reigned from 1485 until 1603.
+There were five crowned Tudor monarchs; Lady Jane Grey reigned as Queen for only nine days.
 The Tudor kings and queens were very powerful and they are noted for the numbers of people executed during the period.

 |Henry VII came to the throne after defeating Richard III at the Battle of Bosworth Field in 1485.
 He was a serious man and faced many challenges to his place on the throne, the most notable being from Lambert Simnel and Perkin Warbeck.
 He married Elizabeth of York, daughter of Edward IV uniting the houses of Lancaster and York and ending the Wars of the Roses.
 Henry successfully established the Tudor dynasty and when he died in 1509, his son’s succession was not challenged and England was a rich and prosperous country.|

 |Henry VIII is the best known of the Tudor Monarchs, he was the second son of Henry VII and became King because his brother, Arthur had died.
 He married his brother’s widow, Catherine of Aragon when he became King, but divorced her when she did not produce a male heir to the throne.
 In order to gain his divorce, Henry had to establish the Church of England and end Catholicism.
 Henry went on to marry another five wives – Anne Boleyn, Jane Seymour, Anne of Cleves, Katherine Howard and Katherine Parr.
 Anne Boleyn and Katherine Howard were executed for treason.
 He died in 1547.|

 |Edward VI came to the throne at the age of 9 years.
 He was a sickly child and the country was run by his protectors: firstly, the Duke of Somerset, his mother’s brother, then by the Duke of Northumberland.
 Edward died at the age of 15 in 1553.|